 - Page migration services.

 - Instapage pricing for this plan isn’t immediately clear.
+You need to get on a call for custom pricing.

 - Lack of transparency when it comes to plan’s limits.